brittlewis12/witness-budgets/witness-budgets-v3.md

   1. **C5 (Full AC):** Arbitrary products of compact spaces (uncountable, non-Hausdorff)
   2. **C4 (ULBPI):** Products of compact **Hausdorff** spaces (uncountable products), where the Ultrafilter Lemma suffices for this restricted case (Kelley, 1955, General Topology, Ch.
 5)
   3. **C2 (DC):** Countable products (constructive or uses only dependent choice)
+- **C1 extractability clarification:** "Extractable if invariance proven" means *consumer computations* are extractable when they use only invariant properties, NOT that witnesses themselves can be extracted.
+Propositional truncation `∥∃x.P∥` cannot be eliminated into `Type` to obtain a witness without classical choice (which would bump the budget).
+See §6.4 for precise semantics.

 ### 1.2 Budget Calculus: Compositional Tracking